bottlepy/bottle/docs/tutorial.rst

 The :func:`route` decorator links an URL path to a callback function, and adds a new route to the :ref:`default application <tutorial-default>`.
 An application with just one route is kind of boring, though.
 Let's add some more::

     @route('/')
-    @route('/hello/:name')
+    @route('/hello/<name>')
     def greet(name='Stranger'):
         return 'Hello %s, how are you?' % name

-This example demonstrates two important things: You can bind more than one route to a single callback, and you can add wildcards to URLs and extract parts of the URL as keyword arguments.
+This example demonstrates two things: You can bind more than one route to a single callback, and you can add wildcards to URLs and access them via keyword arguments.